TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ambassador.md

 <br />

-We continued searching and found the following exploit in python:
+We continued searching and found a Python exploit for the Grafana's version 8.3.0 that seems to be the Path Traversal from the previous article we have read, so we bring it to analyze the code and try to exploit the vulnerability manually, as a real pro.

 <br />